5GenCrypto/libmmap/README.md

 The `pp` method returns the associated public key.
 As noted in the section on public keys, the public keys acquired from this method (rather than via the public key's `fread` method) should not be `clear`ed (and implementors of a secret key object's `clear` method are responsible for making sure any data in the `pp` returned from this method is also `clear`ed).

+Although you ask for encodings to be able to store a certain number of plaintexts during initialization, the actual encoding may be able to store more plaintexts than requested.
+You can ask how many plaintexts you can store with the `nslots` query.

-By assumption, plaintexts to be encoded with this key are drawn from Z/p1 x ... x Z/pk for some primes p1, ..., pk, where k is the value passed into the `init` method as the number of plaintexts to store in each encoding.
+By assumption, a single collection of plaintexts to be encoded with this key are drawn from Z/p1 x ... x Z/pk for some primes p1, ..., pk, where k is the number returned by `nslots`.
 You can ask what the values of the primes p1, ..., pk are via the `plaintext_fields` method.
 The caller is responsible for `free`ing the array of numbers returned from this method.

-You can ask about the `nslots` and `gamma` parameters sent to the `init` method with the `nslots` and `nzs` methods, respectively.
+You can ask about the `gamma` parameter sent to the `init` method with the `nzs` method.

 The full interface is given by `mmap_sk_vtable`: